wwu-pi/resteasy-example/README.md

 The Simple projects show the minimal set of capabilities, whereas the RESTEasy projects illustrate some of JAX-WS' features.

-## Running the simple project
+## Running the Simple projects
-To run the advanced project, proceed as follows.
+To run the Simple projects, proceed as follows.

 1. Clone this repository to a temporary folder.
 1. Import the project as described in the [basic Java EE tutorial](https://wwu-pi.github.io/tutorials/lectures/acse/020_tutorial_jboss_project.html#import).